Greece

 Fly home from Santorini (JTR)

-Santorini airport has direct flights to Dublin (seasonal on Aer Lingus and Ryanair — verify schedule).
-Travis flies JTR→ATH→home.
+Santorini airport has direct seasonal flights to London, Dublin, and other European cities — verify schedules on Ryanair and Aer Lingus.
+North American travelers: fly the short JTR→ATH hop (€40, 25 min) then connect home.
 Do NOT take a ferry back to Athens — too much risk of delay affecting the flight home.
-Fly the short hop to Athens if needed.

 Key rule: never rely on a ferry to catch an international flight home.
 Book a flight from Santorini or allow an overnight buffer in Athens before flying home.